 The lush forests provided wood for various trade items, iron ore was used as a basis for trade using this material.
 Trade in the Colonies was made possible by the their surplus of raw materials.
-Refer to Colonial Timesfor full descriptions of each of the trades and industries of Colonial America.
+Refer to for full descriptions of each of the trades and industries of Colonial America.

 Trade in the Colonies of New England

-The Colonies of New England consisted of New Hampshire, Massachusetts, Rhode Island and Connecticut.
+The consisted of New Hampshire, Massachusetts, Rhode Island and Connecticut.
 The geography of New England consisted of mountains thick with trees, rivers and poor rocky soil that was difficult to farm and unsuitable for crops.
 The natural resources available for trade in the colonies of New England included fish, whales and forests.
 Items used for trade in the New England colonies Fish, whale products, ships, timber products, furs, maple syrup, copper, livestock products, horses, rum, whiskey and beer.

 Trade in the Middle Colonies

-The Middle Colonies consisted of Pennsylvania, Delaware, New York, and New Jersey.
+The consisted of Pennsylvania, Delaware, New York, and New Jersey.
 The geography of the Middle Colonies had a mix of the New England and Southern features but had fertile soil and land that was suited to farming.
 The Middle Colonies had a mild climate with warm summers and mild winters.
 The natural resources available for trade in the Middle Colonies included good farmland, timber, furs and coal.
 Iron ore was a particularly important natural resource.
 The Middle Colonies were the big food producing region that included corn and wheat and livestock including beef and pork.
 Other industries included the production of iron ore, lumber, coal, textiles, furs and shipbuilding.

 Trade in the Southern Colonies